followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 # Counter-Strike: Source LAN Surf Server with TAS

 This is a small repository I've created to guide people on how to create a LAN server with Crash Forts TAS tools and a seamless offline surfing experience.
+See the note at the end for CSGO.

 ## Steps